giridhar7632/the-MERN-stack/12-registration-and-user-login.md

 // ...
 ```

-After logging in you can logout by clicking the `Logout` button in the header.
+After logging in you can log out by clicking the `Logout` button in the header.

 At this point, our application has a fully functioning authentication system.
-The approch we used is a bit risky.
-Storing token in local storage might contain a security risk if the application has a security vulnerability that allows [Cross Site Scripting](https://owasp.org/www-community/attacks/xss/) (XSS) attacks.
+The approach we used is a bit risky.
+Storing tokens in local storage might contain a security risk if the application has a security vulnerability that allows [Cross-Site Scripting](https://owasp.org/www-community/attacks/xss/) (XSS) attacks.
 You should store the token in [cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies) to restrict access using JavaScript.
-It renduces the risk to some extinct.
+It reduces the risk to some extinct.

-You can find the progress of the application [here]().
+You can find the progress of the application [here](https://github.com/giridhar7632/mern-notes-app/tree/897feecefbf3a2d7a770d82384bb04548562872d).